Growing Radishes in Containers and Pots is easy and quick, and you can enjoy the best-tasting crispy homegrown radishes without having a garden.

 If you’re not living in hot subtropical and tropical climate, growing radishes in pots in summers is also possible.
 Sow seeds of summer varieties and take advantage of the microclimate you can create by container gardening.
 Water summer radishes more often and change location to save them from the intense afternoon sunlight.

 In hot, frost-free climates, begin planting radishes in containers from late fall or early winter and continue planting successively throughout the winter.

 Note: Radishes grown in high temperatures are usually spicier.

 Types of Radishes

 Then, there are elongated ones like French breakfast that taste so crispy and juicy, perfect for munching.
-If you crave for unique looking radishes, grow the watermelon radish or select a black radish variety, black radishes have strong flavor than other types of radishes.
+If you crave for unique-looking radishes, grow the watermelon radish or select a black radish variety, black radishes have a stronger flavor than other types of radishes.

 Icicle radishes come in a cylindrical shape, more like carrots but white in color and 5-6 inches long, they must not be confused with daikons.

-Daikons are large sized white colored radishes, sweet and crispy with a hint of mild peppery flavor like mustard.
-If picked late, the peppery flavor becomes intense and spicy, and daikons become woody, same is the case with all the radish types.
+Daikons are large-sized white-colored radishes, sweet and crispy with a hint of mild peppery flavor like mustard.
+If picked late, the peppery flavor becomes intense and spicy, and daikons become woody.
+The same is the case with all the radish types.

 Tip: Learn about more radish varieties in this article.

 Choosing a pot for growing radish depends upon the radish variety you’re growing.
 Wide and shallow windowboxes and troughs are most suitable for this purpose.